KevinGrea/PCASkills/PCADriverSkillsMinimumStandards.md

 limits, etc.

-**Drivers/Safety Meeting:** All events must have a drivers meeting to review event procedures, safety, site risks, restricted areas and policies before the start of competition.
-ALL PARTICIPANTS MUST ATTEND.
-Site boundary safety shall be discussed and site boundary protocol shall be established to ensure site boundaries are clearly defined and maintained.
+**Drivers/Safety Meeting:** All events must have a drivers meeting to review event procedures, safety, site risks, restricted areas and policies before the start of competition. *All participants must attend.* Site boundary safety shall be discussed and site boundary protocol shall be established to ensure site boundaries are clearly defined and maintained.

 **Incident Report:** For any incident or other contact resulting in physical damage to an automobile and/or